csound-flossmanual/csound-floss/book/03-d-function-tables.md

-Using the [ftgen](http://www.csound.com/docs/manual/ftgen.html) opcode is a more modern way of creating a function table, which is generally preferable to the old way of writing an f-statement in the score.[^3] The syntax is explained below:

-[^3]: *ftgen* is preferred mainly because you can refer to the function
-      table by a variable name and must not deal with constant tables numbers.
+Using the [ftgen](http://www.csound.com/docs/manual/ftgen.html) opcode is a more modern way of creating a function table, which is generally preferable to the old way of writing an f-statement in the score.^[ *ftgen* is preferred mainly because you can refer to the function table by a variable name and must not deal with constant tables numbers.
 This will enhance the portability of orchestras and better facilitate the combining of multiple orchestras.
 It can also enhance the readability of an orchestra if a function table is located in the code nearer the instrument that uses it.
-And, last but not least, variables can be put as arguments into *ftgen* — imagine for instance a size for recording tables which you generate or pass as user input.
+And, last but not least, variables can be put as arguments into *ftgen* — imagine for instance a size for recording tables which you generate or pass as user input.]
+The syntax is explained below:

 ~~~csound
 gir     ftgen     ifn, itime, isize, igen, iarg1 [, iarg2 [, ...]]